mlandis/phyddle/docs/source/pipeline.rst

 Format
 ------

-:ref:`Format` converts the simulated data for a project into a tensor format that phyddle uses to train neural networks in the :ref:`Train` step.
-:ref:`Format` performs two main tasks:
+:ref:`Format` converts simulated and/or empirical data for a project into a tensor format that phyddle uses to train neural networks in the :ref:`Train` step. :ref:`Format` performs two main tasks:

-1. Encode all individual raw datasets in the simulate project directory into individual tensor representations
+1. Encode all individual raw datasets in the simulate and empirical project directory into individual tensor representations
-2. Combines all the individual tensors into larger, singular tensors to act as the training dataset
+2. Combines all the individual tensors into larger, singular tensors that can be processed by the neural network

-For each simulated example, :ref:`Format` encodes the raw data into two input tensors and one output tensor:
+For each example, :ref:`Format` encodes the raw data into two input tensors and one output tensor:

 - One input tensor is the **phylogenetic-state tensor**.
 Loosely speaking,